kirilcvetkov92/openmp-meet-in-the-middle/README.md

 # openmp-meet-in-the-middle
-Parallel Meet in the middle with OpenMp
+Parallelzied Meet in the Middle algorithm with OpenMp